 You may close your Dwolla account by contacting them at support@dwolla.com or 1-888-289-8744.

-Account Privacy and Security

-What does Tanda by Yahoo Finance use my bank information for?
+How is my bank information used?

-Your bank information is collected by Dwolla in order to link your bank account with a pooled holding account held at one of Dwolla’s financial institution partners.
+Dwolla needs your bank information to link your bank account to a pooled holding account at one of their financial institution partners.
 Dwolla’s financial institution partner holds your funds and performs all funds transfers.

-Yahoo does not and has no responsibility to perform the funds transfers, and Yahoo does not receive, hold, or transmit your funds or the funds of a savings circle except to the extent that Yahoo steps in as a member of a savings circle, in which Yahoo will receive payouts in accordance with that savings circle.
-Your bank account information will only be used to confirm that you have sufficient funds in your account to join a savings circle, to make automatic contributions to and to receive payouts from your savings circle(s).
+Yahoo does not and has no responsibility to perform the funds transfers, and Yahoo does not receive, hold, or transmit your funds or the funds of a savings circle except to the extent that Yahoo steps in as a member of a savings circle, in which Yahoo receives payouts in accordance with that savings circle.
+Your bank account information is only used to confirm that you have sufficient funds in your account to join a savings circle, to make automatic contributions to and to receive payouts from your savings circle(s).

-Why does Tanda by Yahoo Finance need the last four digits of my Social Security Number?
+Why must I provide the last four digits of my Social Security Number?

-The last four digits of your Social Security Number are used in connection with the identity verification process that Dwolla conducts.
-In some cases, Dwolla may need your full Social Security Number in order to verify your ID.
-It is important that all users’ identity are verified in order to build a community of trusted savers.
-Neither Yahoo nor Dwolla will pull your credit.
+The last four digits of your Social Security Number are used in Dwolla's identity verification process.
+In some cases, Dwolla may need your full Social Security Number to verify your ID.
+It is important that all users’ identities are verified to build a community of trusted savers.
+Neither Yahoo nor Dwolla checks your credit.

 Why do I need to provide a photo ID?

 Sometimes Dwolla needs some extra information to verify your identity.
-Usually, this is the case if you’ve recently changed your address or legal name.
-You may be required to take a picture of an unexpired state issued photo ID or driver’s license and upload the picture as directed in the Tanda by Yahoo Finance app app to finish setting up your account.
+Usually when you’ve recently changed your address or legal name.
+You may be required to take a picture of an unexpired state issued photo ID or driver’s license and upload the picture as directed in the Tanda by Yahoo Finance app to finish setting up your account.

 How does Dwolla protect my data?